Saarbrücken Castle: Middle ages

-Historical sources from the year 999 report the existence of an imperial Castell Sarabruca.
+Historical sources from the year 999, reported the existence of an imperial Castell Sarabruca.
 In 1009, it is named as Veste Sarebrugka.
 A document from 1065 mentions that Duke Frederick of Lower Lorraine received the castle as a fief from the King.
 Later, Emperor Henry IV gave the castle to Frederick's brother, Count Adalbero III of Luxembourg, who was Bishop of Metz.

 In 1168, the castle was destroyed by Count Symon, on the orders of Emperor Frederick I. Later archives mention a Castel and Bourg on 2 July 1277.

 A deed from 1485 reports that Count John II .... in 1459, because of the war, began to fortify and guard the two cities.
 In 1463, John added a bulwark and a drawbridge across the moat that separated the castle from the city.